quekicruz/reading-notes/README.md

-# Quentin Cruz Code Fellow Reading Notes
+# Quentin Cruz CF Reading Notes

 ## What is this website about?